anqxyr/mkepub/README.md

 # mkepub

-Ever wanted to quickly take some text and turn it into a EPUB book, but it looked like too much of a hassle?
-Then this is the library for you.
+Ever wanted to turn some text into a EPUB, but it seemed like too much of a hassle?
+This is the library for you.

 ### Basic Usage